 Car, road, and airport taxes in the UK

 If you drive in the UK, you must pay car and road tax, including when you register your car with the DVLA (Driver and Vehicle Licensing Agency).
-The amount varies per vehicle type, depending on factors such as engine size, type of fuel, and CO2 emissions.
+The amount varies according factors such as vehicle type, engine size, type of fuel, and CO2 emissions.

 You can consult a table of UK car and road tax rates, where you’ll see payment rates for alternative fuel cars (TC59) are £10 lower than for petrol (TC48) and diesel cars (TC49).

 You can pay your car and road tax online.
-It should be noted that electric cars are exempt from certain UK car taxes based on their low-emission output.
+Electric cars are exempt from certain UK car taxes thanks to their low-emission output.

-Individuals leaving the UK by air must also pay a duty, which is typically part of your airfare.
+Individuals leaving the UK by air must also pay a duty, which is typically included in your ticket price.

 Tax avoidance and evasion